1.0 Introduction

 3.0 Enabling Encryption

-Perform the following steps only on the principal node and monitor the status using the monitoring command on the primary or replica nodes.
+Perform the following steps only on the principal node and monitor the status using the monitoring command on the principal or replica nodes.

 3.1 Creating Data Encryption Key (DEK)